aditya-8-88/ElasticSearch-SpringBoot-SearchAPI/README.md

 3. **Configuration for the CSV file**: How to modify the CSV path in `application.properties`.
 4. **Testing Endpoints**: Instructions on how to test the endpoints with Postman.
 5. **Troubleshooting**: Common issues with Docker and Spring Boot are addressed.

-You can now copy and paste this into your `README.md` file.
-Let me know if you need further modifications!